Best coffee shops in Boston

 In-the-know students and coffee fanatics head to Harvard Square for a taste of San Francisco’s famed Blue Bottle Coffee.
 Loyal customers enjoy coffee drinks made-to-order from freshly roasted, mostly organic beans.
 Iced coffee fans are well-served, as Blue Bottle is renowned for its New Orleans-style preparation, fortified with chicory.
 The minimalist environs place the spotlight on the baristas in action.

 Any Somerville sipper worth their salt has stopped by this Davis Square destination at some point.
-What other café can lay claim to a pool table, a black-and-white photo booth, and a highly entertaining people-watching scene of Tuftsies and twenty-somethings?
+What other café can lay claim to a pool table, a black-and-white photo booth, and a highly entertaining people-watching scene of Tuftsies and twenty-somethings in addition to top-notch coffee?

 PS Gourmet has two sizes: small, and “the bucket.”
 This charmingly unpretentious South Boston haunt has tasty iced coffee selections, featuring such flavor infusions as Snickerdoodle and Chocolate Caramel Kiss.
 The popular PS Special is a cinnamon-dusted hazelnut mocha.